share-secrets-safely/cli/README.md

 Providing signatures would also help prevent third parties distribute changed binaries on their own, making the binaries produced here the only ones that are endorsed.

+ * [x] Make deployment local and adjust scripts to include signature.
+   * Unfortunately travis deployments don't really work well yet, and it's somewhat difficult to test.
+   * Also it seems easiest to assure users can trust the binaries.

 ### Completing the `vault` subcommand

 The first iteration only fulfilled the main journey.
 Now it's  time to fill the gaps